nsaylan/Cohort-19/devops/hands-on/Terraform/S4_terraform-04_Modules_Import/README.md

 }
 ```

-# This is not a real public subnet.
-Because we didn't attach it to a internet gateway.
-It is the route table entries that make the subnets private or public.
+> This is not a real public subnet.
+Because we didn't attach it to an internet gateway, it is the route table entries that make the subnets private or public.

-- Go to the `modules/variables.tf` file, add the followings.
+- Go to the `modules/variables.tf` file, add the following.

 ```go
 variable "environment" {